 CH.
 4 / Section 4: Swimming

 b.
-Appropriate bathing attire is required at all times.
-Cut-off jeans and sweatpants are not allowed.
+Bathing attire is required at all times.

 c.
-Children under age 10 must be accompanied by an adult at all times.
+Children under age 10 must be always accompanied by an adult.

 d.
 Animals accompanied by people are not allowed to come closer than 100 yards from any swimming beach, and are not allowed to enter the water closer than 100 yards from a designated swimming area.
 Service dogs are allowed within the confines of a pool/beach, but are not allowed to enter the water.